 The tile setter needs to lay a subfloor in the room above, before tiling.
-The plywood comes in 4 ft. $\times$ 8 ft. sheets.
+The plywood comes in 4 ft. x 8 ft. sheets.
 How many full sheets of plywood need to be purchased to complete the job?
-(Hint: 1 $m^2$ is equal to about 10.76 ft.)
+(Hint: 1 m^2 is equal to about 10.76 ft.2) (measurement and calculation level 3)